helm/charts/stable/kubernetes-dashboard/README.md

 ### Upgrade from 1.x.x to 2.x.x

-This version upgrades to kubernetes-dashboard v2.0.0 along with changes in RBAC management: all secrets are explicitely created and ServiceAccount do not have permission to create any secret.
+- This version upgrades to kubernetes-dashboard v2.0.0 along with changes in RBAC management: all secrets are explicitely created and ServiceAccount do not have permission to create any secret.
 On top of that, it completely removes the `clusterAdminRole` parameter, being too dangerous.
+In order to upgrade, please update your configuration to remove `clusterAdminRole` parameter and uninstall/reinstall the chart.

-Moreover, it updates all the labels to the new [recommended labels](https://github.com/helm/charts/blob/master/REVIEW_GUIDELINES.md#names-and-labels), most of them being immutable.
+- It updates all the labels to the new [recommended labels](https://github.com/helm/charts/blob/master/REVIEW_GUIDELINES.md#names-and-labels), most of them being immutable.
+- It enables by default values for `podAnnotations` and `securityContext`, please disable them if you don't supoprt them

 In order to upgrade, please update your configuration to remove `clusterAdminRole` parameter and uninstall/reinstall the chart.

 ## Access control